If acetylcholinesterase became mutated and nonfunctional, which o... | Study Prep in Pearson+

 1

 Step 2: Analyze the impact of a nonfunctional acetylcholinesterase.
-If acetylcholinesterase is mutated and nonfunctional, it cannot break down acetylcholine effectively, leading to its accumulation in the synaptic cleft.
+If the enzyme is mutated and nonfunctional, acetylcholine will not be efficiently degraded in the synaptic cleft.

-Step 3: Evaluate the options provided.
-Enhanced reuptake of acetylcholine into the presynaptic neuron would not occur because acetylcholine remains in the synaptic cleft.
-Increased breakdown of acetylcholine is incorrect because the enzyme responsible for this process is nonfunctional.
+Step 3: Consider the consequences of impaired acetylcholine breakdown.
+Without degradation, acetylcholine will accumulate in the synaptic cleft, leading to prolonged activation of acetylcholine receptors on the postsynaptic neuron.

-Step 4: Consider the physiological consequences.
-Accumulation of acetylcholine in the synaptic cleft would lead to prolonged stimulation of postsynaptic receptors, not decreased stimulation, as acetylcholine remains available to bind to these receptors.
+Step 4: Evaluate the incorrect options.
+Decreased levels of acetylcholine due to increased degradation cannot occur because the enzyme responsible for degradation is nonfunctional.
+Enhanced reuptake into the presynaptic neuron is unrelated to acetylcholinesterase activity.
+Increased synthesis of acetylcholinesterase is not a direct consequence of the mutation described.

-Step 5: Conclude that the correct answer is 'Accumulation of acetylcholine in the synaptic cleft,' as this aligns with the expected outcome of a nonfunctional acetylcholinesterase enzyme.
+Step 5: Conclude that the correct answer is 'Accumulation of acetylcholine due to impaired breakdown,' as this aligns with the role of acetylcholinesterase and the effects of its nonfunctionality.

 Related Videos